 What support does a childminding agency offer?

-The difference when registering with an accredited childminder agency like Koru Kids is significant.
-A good childminding agency should make it as simple as possible for you to successfully qualify as a childminder and get your business up and running.
-Koru Kids offer:
+The difference when registering with an accredited childminder agency is they should make it as simple as possible for you to successfully qualify as a childminder and get your business up and running.

 What childminder courses do I need to complete?